clazarr/ServiceFabric.PubSubActors/README.md

 ## Release notes:

+- 7.0.1 Changed IPayloadSerializer and default implementation to use generics (breaks compatibility from 6.0.x).
+Added support for simple message correlation to filter publication to matching subscriber(s).
+Useful for messaging between parent and child actor/service instances where correlating a specific message back to a specific subscriber is needed for a given message type.
 - 7.0.0 upgraded to new sdk (2.6.210) and VS2017
 - 6.0.3 Add experimental support for IReliableConcurrentQueue, using `BrokerServiceUnordered`.
 Used in the LoadDemo app.
 - 5.1.0 Add custom serialization option for kotvisbj